 FasTrak holders, who represent a majority of bridge users, will continue to have the appropriate toll amounts deducted from their pre-paid accounts.

 Motorists who have pay-as-you-go accounts will see that the amounts are deducted from the credit cards they used to set up the account.
 Such accounts can be set up at the bridge district's website, http://www.goldengate.org/tolls/.

-Drivers who don't have one of those accounts or FasTrak will receive an invoice in the mail.
+Drivers who don't have one of those accounts or FasTrak can expect to receive an invoice in the mail.

-Payments also can be made at kiosks or with store clerks at the bridge, gas stations, grocery stores and at other locations along thoroughfares leading to and from the bridge, at first including several locations in Santa Rosa and Petaluma.
+Payments also can be made at kiosks or with store clerks at the bridge, gas stations, grocery stores and at other locations along thoroughfares leading to and from the Golden Gate, including initially at several locations in Santa Rosa and Petaluma.